RefractorGSCM/Go-RCON/README.md

 ## How do I use it?

 First, you should create a `ClientConfig` instance and fill in the required fields.
 Currently, the following fields are required: `Host`, `Port`, `Password`.
-There also the following optional fields: `BroadcastHandler`, `SendHeartbeatCommand`, `HeartbeatCommandInterval`.
-For more information on config fields, check out the config section.

 ```
 clientConfig := &rcon.ClientConfig{